 1. Review Current Security Policies And Procedures

-During this process we find that most companies usually find a few potential holes or issues in the data security.
+During this process, we find that most companies usually find a few potential holes or issues in data security.

 If you don’t have security policies, develop them if you can or at least get started organizing information so you can work with a partner to create the policies.
 Include data classification with the policy.